Top 10 Largest Crocodiles in the world

 2. Cassius (5.48 meters/17 feet 11 in)

 This Australian saltwater giant has been claimed as the largest crocodile seized in captivity and was known by the Guinness World Records as the world’s largest crocodile in captivity in 2011.
-He is missing his front left leg and tip of his tail due to venomous fights.
+He is missing his front left leg and the tip of his tail due to venomous fights.
 He exists in Marineland Melanesia on Green Island in Australia.
-He was caught in 1987 by Mr. Craig in the Finis River in the Northern Territory after attacking boats and causing an annoyance.
+He was caught in 1987 by Mr. Craig in the Finis River in the Northern Territory after attacking boats and causing annoyance.
 After the capture of Cassius, Mr. Craig spent 30 years with the gigantic reptile and fed him every day.

 Cassius is 5.48 meters (17 feet 11 in) long and is thought to be around 110 years old.
 It is named after Cassius Clay, the natal name of boxer Muhammad Ali (January 17, 1942 – June 3, 2016).